rasit-sakar/interview-tests-mock-api/README.md

-# KrakenFlex Assıgment
+# KrakenFlex Assignment

 This is the solution for audition assignment for back-end.
+Task description is in taksinfo folder.

 ## Installation